 Any dog that is well taken care of is expensive.
 These expenses come in the form of food, toys, beds, vet bills, and so on.
 However, some dog breeds are incredibly pricey to acquire due to their rarity, purity, or abilities.
 So, which are they?

-The following is a list of the top 20 most expensive dog breeds in the world:
+Keep reading for the list of the top 20 most expensive dog breeds in the world.

 Native to China and Nepal, the Tibetan Mastiff is an ancient breed that was developed to guard flocks and households against wolves and leopards.
 Tibetan Mastiffs are also among the largest dog breeds in the world, with males weighing up to 160 pounds.